-LOGIC (www.logic-oil.com) is a not-for-profit wholly-owned subsidiary of Oil & Gas UK.
+LOGIC is a not-for-profit wholly-owned subsidiary of Oil & Gas UK.
 LOGIC currently supports a suite of 10 standard form contracts (including construction contracts, consultancy appointments, and purchase orders) that are available for use throughout the oil and gas industry.
 At the time of writing this guidance note, LOGIC is in the process of reviewing and updating all of its standard form contracts.
-The latest edition of each contract is available on LOGIC's website (www.logic-oil. com/standard-contracts).
+The latest edition of each contract is available on LOGIC's website.